dodie/testing-in-bash/example-bash_unit/readme.md

 # bash_unit test drive

+This framework allows to write test files in pure Bash, without custom syntax, yet provide concise syntax and many features.
+My only concern is that it has only a few built-in assertions, but that can be solved by writing custom ones.

 ## Test format

 ✔️ Test files are simple shell scripts, executed by the test framework.
 There's no need for any extra noise besides the test